status-im/status-network-monorepo/status-network-contracts/docs/rln.md

 ### Direct Slash (Emergency)

 The contract also supports a direct `slash()` function for emergency situations or when the slasher wishes to bypass the commit-reveal mechanism.
-However, this requires explicit authorization and is typically reserved for privileged roles.
+However, calling `slash` directly is vulrnerable to front-running attacks.

 ### Access Control